 If de-sanding is required, do not allow the sand content to exceed 4 percent by volume at any point in the shaft excavation as determined by the American Petroleum Institute sand content test.

-Determine density, viscosity, and pH values before and during the shaft excavation to establish a consistent working pattern.
+Maintain density, viscosity, and pH values during the shaft construction to establish a consistent working pattern.

 Before placing shaft concrete, use an approved slurry-sampling tool to take slurry samples from the bottom and at mid-height of the shaft.
 Eliminate heavily contaminated slurry that has accumulated at the bottom of the shaft.
 Ensure that the mineral slurry conforms to the requirements specified immediately before shaft concrete placement.

-Only use polymer slurry after demonstrating to the Engineer that the stability of the hole perimeter can be maintained while advancing the excavation to its final depth by excavating a trial hole of the same diameter and depth as that of the production shafts.
-Use the same polymer slurry in the trial hole as proposed for the production shafts.
-If using different sizes of the shafts at the project, use the same size trial hole as that of the largest diameter shaft, except the depth of the trial hole need not be more than 40 feet (12 meters).
+Only use slurry after demonstrating to the Engineer that the stability of the hole perimeter can be maintained while advancing the excavation to its final depth by excavating a trial hole of the same diameter and depth as that of the production shafts.
+Use the same slurry in the trial hole as proposed for the production shafts.
+If using different sizes of the shafts at the project, use the same size trial hole as that of the largest diameter shaft, except the trial hole must be as deep as the deepest production drilled shaft.
 Only one trial hole per project is required.
 Do not use the trial hole excavation for a production shaft.
 After completing the trial hole excavation, fill the hole with sand.
-The acceptance of the polymer slurry does not relieve the Contractor of responsibility to maintain the stability of the excavation.
-Polymer slurry shall conform to the manufacturer’s requirements.
+The acceptance of the slurry does not relieve the Contractor of responsibility to maintain the stability of the excavation.
+Slurry shall conform to the manufacturer’s requirements.

 524.08 Excavation Inspection.
 Provide equipment for checking the dimensions and alignment of each shaft excavation.
 Determine the dimensions and alignment.
 Measure the final shaft depth after final inspection.

-Immediately before placing concrete, ensure that the bottom of the completed drilled shaft excavation is as clean as practical.
+Immediately before placing concrete, ensure that any loose maeterial at the bottom of the completed drilled shaft excavation is less than ½-inch thick over at least half of the base and no one spot is more than 1 ½-inch thick, if plans specify tip resistance.
+All other drilled shafts must be clean as practical.
 Remove drilling spoils that adhere to the vertical sides of the bedrock socket.

 524.09 Reinforcing Steel for Drilled Shafts.
 Place the reinforcing steel cage as a unit immediately after inspection of the excavation and before placing concrete.
 If not placing the concrete immediately after installing the cage, the Contractor may have to remove the cage before placing the concrete to verify the integrity of the excavated area and to ensure loose material is removed from the bottom of the hole.